scalameta/scalafmt/docs/faq.md

 1. Proper formatting
     [helps you catch bugs](https://twitter.com/extempore2/status/717716747181096960)!

 2. You can enable non-whitespace diffs during code review.
-For Github, add `?w=1` to the URL to ignore whitespace changes.
+For GitHub, add `?w=1` to the URL to ignore whitespace changes.

 3.  `git blame` has a `-w` flag to ignore whitespace changes so you can still